Risk management policy

-- Heads of Departments will review and update Departmental Risk Registers, at least quarterly, for consideration by the Planning Team and as part of the business planning and mid year review process.
+- Heads of Departments will review and update Departmental Risk Registers, at least quarterly, for consideration by the Planning Team and as part of the business planning and mid-year review process.

 - Departmental Risk Registers should also be reviewed at the regular departmental and team meetings by Heads of Department/Heads of Section.
-Any significant increases in risk profiles, or the identification of new risks with a High risk rating, should be reported to the Head of Department and then to the Head of Finance and Planning, and the appropriate risk register updated as necessary.
+Any significant increases in risk profiles, or the identification of new risks with a High risk rating, should be reported to the Head of Department and then to the Director of Finance and Planning, and the appropriate risk register updated as necessary.

 - Project/Exhibition Managers will review and report on risks associated with their projects/exhibitions to their respective Heads of Department, who will then report to Planning Team and Audit & Compliance Committee any key risks emerging with the project or exhibition.

 The Chair of Trustees is jointly responsible with the Director for establishing and maintaining a sound system of internal control that supports the achievement of the Gallery’s aims, objectives and policies.
 The system of internal control is designed to respond to and manage the whole range of risks that the Gallery faces.
 The system of internal control is based on an on-going process which identifies the principal risks, evaluates the nature and extent of those risks and manages them effectively.

 The Audit and Compliance Committee agrees risk management standards and the overall degrees of risk acceptance or aversion for the Gallery, through its annual review of the Gallery’s risk appetite, and reviews the major risks to the Gallery.

 The Chair of the Audit and Compliance Committee will advise the Director and report to the Board of Trustees: